KazKozDev/pathfinder/blog-post.md

 - **45% feature requests** - what users wanted but didn't have

 **AI-Generated Structure Request:**
-I then asked Gemini: *"Based on these user complaints, create a feature structure for a job tracking app that solves these problems."*
+I then asked Groq: *"Based on these user complaints, create a feature structure for a job tracking app that solves these problems."*

-The AI provided a detailed feature roadmap that became Pathfinder's architecture.
+Groq provided a detailed feature roadmap with transparent sourcing that became Pathfinder's architecture.

 ## Real User Complaints I Found